DataMan7/quiz-app/README.md

 MIT License – Free to use/modify.

 ---
-Built with ❤️ by Kilo Code and Dataman
+Built with ❤️ by Kilo Code - Dataman